USA Coalition vs. Russian Coalition: FDI and International Trade Analysis

 USA Coalition vs. Russian Coalition: FDI and International Trade Analysis, 30 March 2022

-Since the start of the Ukraine war, the war-sanctions has intensified between USA Coalition vs. Russian Coalition, yet doubtful if all policy-makers understand the mechanism of sanctions/counter-sanctions, and importantly, the distinction between formal vs. informal sanctions/counter-sanctions.
-Moreover, if we look at the data of FDI and International Trade, then apparently, the quantity of FDI and Trade of the USA coalition is bigger than the Russian Coalition, but if we look at the data in-depth, then we get a more complicated picture because of the missing data among countries of Russian Coalition that de-facto hides the activity of FDI and International Trade, and as a result, it also hide the informal counter-sanctions.
+Since the start of the Ukraine war, the Sanctions-War has intensified between the USA Coalition vs. Russian Coalition (see Map 1 below), yet it is doubtful if all policy-makers understand the mechanism of sanctions/counter-sanctions, including the distinction between formal versus informal sanctions/counter-sanctions.
+Moreover, if we look at the data of FDI and International Trade (see Tables 1-2 below), then apparently, the quantity of FDI and Trade of the USA coalition is bigger than the Russian Coalition, but if we look at the data in-depth, then we get a more complicated picture because of the missing data among countries of the Russian Coalition that de-facto hides the activity of FDI and International Trade, and as a result, it also hides the informal counter-sanctions.

 Missing Data/Delayed Data of FDI and International Trade

-Non-Governmental Organizations (NGOs) like World Bank (WB) and UNCTAD are collecting data about various indicators in order to compare different countries via the same indicators.
-Still, it is based on two principles: i) Countries should forward data to NGOs based on the standardization of the indicator to allow comparing between different countries.
-However, if the data of a certain country are not aligned with the standardization of a certain indicator, then the NGO does not publish the data, and it is mentioned as ‘Missing Data’, still, if a country provided data from a few years earlier, then this data is mentioned in my tables as 'Delayed Data'. ii) Countries should provide voluntarily the data to NGOs, yet if a country decided to not provide the data to NGOs, then it is also mentioned as a 'Missing Data'.
+Non-Governmental Organisations (NGOs) like the World Bank (WB) and UNCTAD are collecting data about various indicators in order to compare different countries via the same indicators.
+Still, it is based on two principles: i) Countries should voluntarily provide the data to NGOs based on the standardisation of the indicator to allow comparison between different countries.
+However, if the data of a certain country are not aligned with the standardisation of a certain indicator, then the NGO does not publish the data, and it is mentioned as ‘Missing Data’.
+Hence, as shown in Appendix I below, if a country provided data from a few years earlier, then this data is mentioned in Appendix I as 'Delayed Data', while if a country decided to not provide the data to NGOs, then it is mentioned in Appendix I as 'Missing Data'.

-In the light of the above, we get the same outcome namely, there is a 'Missing Data' on the country, regardless of the reasons mentioned above.
-If we look at the countries that have missing data/delayed data on International Trade, then most of the countries belong to Russian Coalition, rather than to USA Coalition.
-Importantly, all the missing data/delayed data belong to small countries/territories of the USA coalition (e.g. Liechtenstein, Monaco and San Marino), while most of the missing data/delayed data belong to big/significant countries of the Russian coalition, such as Cuba, Iran, North Korea, Syria, Turkmenistan, United Arab Emirates, Bahrain, Libya, and Venezuela.
-Besides, if we look at the core of each coalition, then most of the countries with missing data/delayed data are belong to the core of the Russian coalition.
-That means that each country with missing data that belong to Russia Coalition has more ability to carry out informal counter-sanctions because of the lack of transparency.
+Nevertheless, either if it is because of missing data or delayed data, the outcome is the same, namely there is 'Missing Data' in relation to some country.
+Hence, if we look at the countries that have missing data/delayed data on International Trade, then most of the countries belong to the Russian Coalition rather than to the USA Coalition.
+Importantly, from the coalition perspective, all the missing data/delayed data that belong to the USA coalition are related to small countries/territories of the USA coalition (e.g., Liechtenstein, Monaco and San Marino), while most of the missing data/delayed data that belong to the Russian coalition are related to big/significant countries of the Russian coalition, such as Cuba, Iran, North Korea, Syria, Turkmenistan, the United Arab Emirates, Bahrain, Libya, and Venezuela.
+Besides, if we look at the core of each coalition (see Map 2 below), then most of the countries with missing data/delayed data belong to the core of the Russian coalition.
+That means that each country with missing data that belongs to the Russia Coalition has more ability to carry out informal counter-sanctions because of the lack of transparency.
 Even a significant delay in providing data could give a time frame to manipulate the data in terms of counter-sanctions.

-To summarise, firstly, the comparison of data of International trade and FDI between the USA coalition and the Russian coalition does not reflect the whole activity of the Russian coalition because 15 countries have missing data/ while 28 countries have delayed data that may not reflect the current activity.
-Secondly, the missing data/delayed data reflect a lack of transparency, which creates the potential to carry out informal international trade and FDI that could serve as a tool for counter-sanctions or even as a tool for bypassing sanctions.
+To summarise, the comparison of data of International trade and FDI between the USA coalition and the Russian coalition does not reflect the whole activity of the Russian coalition because 15 countries among the Russian coalition have missing data, while 28 countries have delayed data that may not reflect the current activity.
+Importantly, the missing data/delayed data reflect a lack of transparency, which creates the potential to carry out informal international trade and FDI that could serve as a tool for counter-sanctions or even as a tool for bypassing sanctions.

-Considering the Missing Data/Delayed Data outlined above, formal sanctions/counter-sanctions imposed by official authorities of countries via formal declarations about it, such as the formal sanctions imposed by the USA and the EU against Russia (e.g. Ban on oil imports from Russia to the USA), or vice versa, the formal counter-sanctions imposed by Russia against the West (e.g. Ban on the export of Russian commodities).
-However, informal sanctions/counter-sanctions are done without official declaration about it, yet the outcome is the same as formal sanctions/counter-sanctions.
+Considering the Missing Data/Delayed Data outlined above, we need to distinguish between Formal versus Informal Sanctions/Counter-Sanctions.
+Formal sanctions/counter-sanctions imposed by official authorities of countries via formal declarations about it, such as the formal sanctions imposed by the USA and the EU against Russia (e.g. Ban on oil imports from Russia to the USA), or vice versa, the formal counter-sanctions imposed by Russia against the West (e.g. Ban on the export of Russian commodities).
+However, informal sanctions/counter-sanctions are done without an official declaration about it, yet the outcome is the same as formal sanctions/counter-sanctions.

 Counter-Sanctions vs. Bypassing Sanctions